Transform your discovery

 The I-Corps Northeast Hub

-The NSF I-Corps Hub: Northeast Region is made up of ten universities, with new partner institutions added annually.
+The NSF I-Corps Hub: Northeast Region is made up of 11 universities, with new partner institutions added annually.
 Note: Participants in Hub programs do NOT need to be affiliated with a Hub member university.